This

 about debugging in reverse (here’s

-).
+one thread).
 This is one of those features I’ve wanted for

 years…